jfg956/mysql-server/jfg_brain_dump.md

 which I reported in below.
 - [Bug#115084: mysqldumpslow breaks on "administrator command"](https://bugs.mysql.com/bug.php?id=115084)

-TODO: open a bug about multi-line db names and "use <db>;" in Slow Query Log file...

 TODO: decide what to do with multi-line db names...

 TODO: Percona related stuff (suggested by Daniel Black in his